OctopusDeploy/blog/blog/2021-07/kubernetes-pod-service-accounts/index.md

 This post demonstrates how you can use the **Pod Service Account** authentication mode when creating a **Kubernetes deployment target**.

-One benefit of this authentication mode is enabling the workers to connect back to the parent cluster by itself.
+One benefit of this authentication mode is enabling the workers to connect back to the parent cluster by themselves.
 This means you don't need certificate data of your cluster to be stored in the Octopus Server.

 Happy deployments!